rlerdorf/php7dev/README.md

 ## Oops!
 In version *0.0.5* I accidentally left PHP 5.6-debug as the active version I don't feel like rolling a whole new image just to fix that.
-It is trivial to switch active versions.
+I will fix it in the next build.
+It is trivial to switch active versions and it is something you should get familiar with quickly anyway.
 Just type:
 ```
 newphp 7
 ```